-COLUMBUS, Ohio - With the recently-approved Ohio State Athletic District construction plans, the men's lacrosse program will find itself housed in the future Schumaker Complex, a $40 million-plus facility complete with its own locker room and team film room.
+COLUMBUS, Ohio - With the recently-approved Ohio State Athletic District construction plans, the men's lacrosse program will find itself housed in The Schumaker, a $40 million-plus facility complete with its own locker room and team film room.

 "It is a groundbreaking facility that will feature a new locker room, team film room and first-class weight room," Nick Myers, Ohio State head coach, said.
 "Being a Buckeye is very special and knowing you can attract great people and put them in the best position for successful development with outstanding facilities is very exciting to us all."

 With plans to be the new training hub for the 33 Olympic sports teams at Ohio State, the new state-of-the-art facility will host the nutritional, physical and psychological development of more than 800 Ohio State student-athletes.